-Stones that have undergone the HPHT process are also used and sold as gemstones or for jewelery. they're available in colourless, yellow and blue.
+Stones that have undergone the HPHT process are also used and sold as gemstones or for jewelery. they're available in colorless, yellow and blue.
 Yellow HPHT stones are a result of nitrogen impurities that occur during the manufacturing process. while boron causes some HPHT stones to appear blue.
-Rarer colours such as pink or green are sometimes produced after HPHT stones are synthesized with the use of irradiation techniques.
+Rarer colors such as pink or green are sometimes produced after HPHT stones are synthesized with the use of irradiation techniques.

 Similar to laser drilling and fracture filling, diamond laboratories like require traders to distinguish when a stone has undergone HPHT treatment when they're submitted for grading procedures.
 However, these laboratories also possess the technology necessary to detect HPHT treatment.

 The range of stones subjected to HPHT has increased in recent years and the process for identifying these stones can vary in complexity.
 Type I HPHT-treated diamonds can be identified based on pitting and burn marks.
 Green fluorescence in visible light.
 Inclusions surrounded by cracks.
 Graphite at its fractures.
 Detecting HPHT treatment in Type II diamonds is a much more difficult task.

 For anyone in the market for diamonds that have undergone the HPHT process, it's important to be aware that some sellers may claim that their stones have undergone the aforementioned process, even if it's untrue.
 The HPHT treatment is a very complex and sophisticated process that only a few gemological laboratories in the world can successfully achieve.
 Some terms that are commonly used by sellers attempting to sell inauthentic HPHT stones include 'ion fused'. 'enhanced'.
 Diamonds.

 by Thomas J Lee